 - A review displays for the wrong product.

 When a brand contacts a partner for support, the partner should confirm that a review was submitted successfully to Bazaarvoice.
-Once the partner confirms that the review was sent successfully, the partner should direct the brand to Bazaarvoice Client Care (email@example.com) for further assistance.
+Once the partner confirms that the review was sent successfully, the partner should direct the brand to Bazaarvoice Support (email@example.com) for further assistance.

 We may direct a brand back to a partner for support for multiple reasons, such as: